10 days from £7315pp plus international flights.

 International flights, visas, departure taxes, premium drinks, travel insurance, optional activities and items of a personal nature.

 Departure dates: Since this is a tailor made itinerary we can arrange this at any time you like subject to availability.
 We can also change it in any way too.
+Most changes will affect the cost.

 An authentic bush experience in a lovely area of Lower Zambezi National Park.